 Revolutionizing Brand Engagements: A Real Case Study on Breathing New Life Into the Physical Experience

-A brand leader will showcase how the new customer experience has necessitated new thinking in delivering a quality physical experience that enhances and connects to the digital experience thanks to the inclusion of printed materials and physical touchpoints, including packaging and POP display.
+Sean Kapoor, Vice President of Global Marketing and Revenue Development, will showcase how Harman International has maximized the new connected customer experience to bring new sounds to life.
+This new customer has necessitated new thinking in delivering a quality physical experience that enhances and connects to the digital experience thanks to the inclusion of printed materials and physical touchpoints, including packaging and POP display.

 10:30am - Research Roundup